RohitMenon120192/portfolio/README.md

 - Key Achievements:

-- Engineered a robotic automation system for defect detection and removal using Cognex vision system, FANUC delta robot, and Allen-Bradley PLC, achieving 98% detection accuracy and 99% robotic success rate.
+- Engineered a robotic automation system for defect detection and removal using Cognex vision system, FANUC delta robot, and Allen-Bradley PLC, achieving 98% detection accuracy and 99% robotic success rate, incorporating PID control for precise motion accuracy and VFD-driven conveyor speed optimization.
 - Enhanced OEE through root cause analysis using the DMAIC framework and 5 Whys, along with preventive and predictive maintenance.
 - Diagnosed and resolved mechanical/electrical issues, reducing downtime by 16% and saving $96,000 annually.
 - Programmed and optimized FANUC M-410iB/700 robots for high-speed palletizing, enhancing throughput and reliability.
 - Configured and optimized production machines via HMIs to meet daily specifications and goals.
 - Conducted hourly quality checks, adjusting HMI settings to maintain consistency and standards.